gbpoole/pygments-molokai/README.rst

 Install
 =======

-Once you have Pygments installed, you can add the Molokai theme to it as follows...
+With Pygments installed, the Molokai style can be added as follows:

 Using PyPI and pip
 ------------------